What is VFA?

 • Contributes directly to the candidate’s campaign committee.

 • Motivates our members to vote for endorsed candidates.

 The activities of VFA are governed by a committee consisting of 18 Farm Bureau members, two from each of the nine board districts.
 Two members of the Wisconsin Farm Bureau Federation Board of Directors serve as non-voting liaisons to the board.
 VFA serves as a separate, segregated political fund.
 It solicits and receives political contributions and makes expenditures to support candidates without regard to political affiliation.

 “The VFA is one of the few political action committees that endorses candidates from both sides of the political aisle.
 Many of the key issues for farming are subject to an urban-suburban-rural divide rather than a partisan one.”

-– Jim Holte, Wisconsin Farm Bureau Federation President
+– Jim Holte, former Wisconsin Farm Bureau Federation President